 I’ve tried this brand of clear sticker paper, and although it did tear when I tried to reposition it, I really like how super clear it is.

 Clear sticker paper can also be used to laminate your stickers.
 The difference between clear sticker paper vs. self-adhesive laminate is that the sticker paper is usually printable.

 For more tips on laminating stickers, see my post, How to Protect and Waterproof Your Stickers.

 No. Some white sticker paper is better quality than other paper.
 More importantly, colors of white differ- some of the “white” sticker papers actually show up as a warm white that’s really more of a cream.

 Unfortunately, the product description won’t tell you it’s a warm white or a cold white.
 You can see the difference in the pic below.

 Yes!
 But you won’t find much selection at Michaels stores, JoAnn Stores, or Hobby Lobby and you won’t be able to purchase more than a small pack of 10-25 sheets if you haven’t made stickers before.
 It’s a good way to see if you’d like it.

 However, the quality of your stickers will be better if you purchase from a well-reviewed online source like Online Labels or Zicoto.

 Yes!
-You can find paper that has a cool kraft paper from a few different sources; however, you’ll want to check Online Labels for solid colors like pink, green, or yellow.
+You can find sticker paper that has a cool kraft paper look from a few different sources; however, you’ll want to check Online Labels for solid colors like pink, green, or yellow.
 They actually have TWELVE different colors of sticker paper.
 So not exactly endless color possibilities- but there are more flavors than just vanilla!

 One thing to note is that Cricut is rolling out sticker paper options for the Cricut Joy and has solid color sticker papers available soon.
 As of right now, though, you can only draw stickers with the Cricut Joy, not print and cut.